oasis-tcs/openc2-jadn/jadn-v1.1.md

 ### 1.2.1 Definitions of terms
 * **Information**:
     A measure of the entropy (novelty, or "news value") of a message.
-Information is the minimum data needed to represent the essential meaning of a message, excluding data that is known *a priori* and data that does not affect meaning.
+Information is the minimum data needed to represent the essential content of a message, excluding insignificant data and data that is already known.

 * **Information Model**:
-    An abstract schema that defines the structure and value constraints of information used within and across applications, irrespective of data format.
+    An abstract schema that defines the structure and value constraints of information used in computing systems independently of representation, plus mechanisms to convert between information values and literal representations.

 * **Data Model**:
     A concrete schema that defines the structure and value constraints of serialized data.